quirinux-so/quirinux-youtubedown/README.md

 ### ⚠️ Legal notice
 This project is part of the **Quirinux** ecosystem but is compatible with any modern GNU/Linux distribution.
 Released under the **GPLv2 license**.
-(c) Charlie Martínez – Quirinux Project
+(c) Charlie Martínez – Quirinux GNU/Linux
 ℹ️ More info:
 🔗 [https://www.quirinux.org/aviso-legal](https://www.quirinux.org/aviso-legal)